O.S. Engines

 The 1980s brought increasing competition, which increased across the 1990s and into the 21st century.
 O.S. is now a leading manufacturer of single- and multi-cylinder model aircraft engines ranging from the small .10 LA two-stroke to the FF-320 four-stroke "giant-scale" flat four-cylinder and the FR7-420 Sirius7 7-Cylinder Radial Engine "giant-scale" radial.

-O.S. engines in current production include the .21 TM, the .18 TZ, the .46 AX and many others.
+O.S. engines in current production include the .21 TM, the .46 AX and many others.
 O.S. also makes required accessories for their engines including glow plugs, exhausts/mufflers and air filters.

 O.S. has also extended their expertise to model cars, offering many reliable and powerful engines for these vehicles.
 Typical engines include OS 18 CV-R and OS 30VG.
 Four-strokes include FS26-C-S (0.26 ci displacement, meant to replace 0.12-0.15 two-strokes) and FS40-C-S (0.40 ci displacement, meant to replace 0.21-and-up two-strokes), with an updated FS26-C-S II currently out of production.

 It is very easy to decode some facts from the engine name.
 In the above-mentioned four-stroke models, the C means car.
 This is to avoid confusing them with the aircraft engines they are based on.
 Additionally, an X in the name denotes a recoil start.

 O.S.
 Engines' main competitor for both two- and four-stroke model engines is Yamada Engines (YS), also designed and produced in Japan, with the Saito Seisakusho firm being a stronger rival than the YS firm, in volume production of popular four-stroke model engines.

-O.S. has also produced model steam locomotives.
+O.S. has also produced model steam locomotives, but has stopped production on 31st March, 2021.